The Elon Musk versus Apple drama explained

 In a series of memes, Musk mocked Apple accusing the company of building a monopoly and censoring other companies.

-While in the past Musk has slammed Apple's 30 percent Apple Store fee, it seems things are starting to get personal.
+While in the past Musk has slammed Apple's 30 percent Apple Store fee, things were starting to get personal.

 Tensions began after Musk acquired Twitter.
 Apple began pulling advertising from the platform, along with other companies, due to loosening moderation.
 Musk has promised "free speech" on Twitter and unbanned several controversial accounts.